Bloodielie/uWebSockets.py/README.md

 #### In a nutshell

-`µWebSockets.py` is an ultra fast and standards compliant Http/WebSockets server/broker/router available to JavaScript developers since 2016, now also Python developers.
+`µWebSockets.py` is an ultra fast and standards compliant Http/WebSockets server/broker/router available to JavaScript developers since 2016, now also Python developers (hello handsome!).
 It is written entirely in C++ and integrates seamlessly with any `asyncio` project by plugging the elegant Python interpreter with its own `Selector` implementation.

 ```python
 app = uWS.App()